alifyasa/k8s-experiments/scheduling-experiment/README.md

 ### `podinfo-type-1`

-This deployment have toleration to `disktype=ssd:NoSchedule` and `controlnode=true:NoExecution`, node selector of `disktype=ssd`, and pod affinity of `preferredDuringSchedulingIgnoredDuringExecution` to its kind.
+This deployment has a toleration for `disktype=ssd:NoSchedule` and `controlnode=true:NoExecution`, a node selector of `disktype=ssd`, and a pod affinity of `preferredDuringSchedulingIgnoredDuringExecution` to its kind.

 ### `podinfo-type-2`

-This deployment have toleration to `disktype=ssd:NoSchedule` and `env=production:NoExecution`, and pod anti-affinity of `preferredDuringSchedulingIgnoredDuringExecution` to its kind.
+This deployment has a toleration for `disktype=ssd:NoSchedule` and `env=production:NoExecution`, and a pod anti-affinity of `preferredDuringSchedulingIgnoredDuringExecution` to its kind.

 ## Nodes